 Lizzie Baily Wolf is a doctoral candidate in the Organizational Behavior Unit at the Harvard Business School.
-Coming from a social psychology background, Lizzie uses experimental methods to study emotion, gender, nonverbal behavior, and self-presentation at work.
+Coming from a social psychology background, Lizzie investigates issues around emotion, gender, nonverbal behavior, and interpersonal feedback at work.
 Lizzie's current projects focus on how people can manage impressions of their distress at work by reframing their emotion as passion, how men are stereotyped as "cultural ideals" across cultures, and how people look differently at individuals who engage in nonverbal displays of dominance vs. submissiveness.
-Lizzie is now beginning work on "Emotion as Feedback," i.e., how the emotional state of an evaluator provides information about his/her assessment of the quality of what s/he is evaluating.
+In her dissertation, she is exploring how evaluators' emotional expressions can convey performance feedback in evaluative contexts, and how this interpersonal feedback can influence the decisions and behavior of those whom they evaluate.
 Lizzie received her BA summa cum laude with honors from Connecticut College, where she double majored in Psychology and Hispanic Studies and received her CISLA certificate in International Studies.

 Men as Cultural Ideals: Cultural Values Moderate Gender Stereotype Content.

 Four studies tested whether cultural values moderate the content of gender stereotypes, such that male stereotypes more closely align with core cultural values (specifically, individualism vs. collectivism) than do female stereotypes.
 In Studies 1 and 2, using different measures, Americans rated men as less collectivistic than women, whereas Koreans rated men as more collectivistic than women.
 In Study 3, bicultural Korean Americans who completed a survey in English about American targets rated men as